Small distance expansion for radiative heat transfer between curved objects

 which converges faster, as the constant term in Eq.~\eqref{fulratio} drops out.

-In order to test these results, we numerically compute the exact heat transfer between a sphere and a plate, by utilizing the scattering properties of sphere and plate in cylindrical basis\cite{alexcode}.
-Implementing a multipole expansion, a maximal order of $l_{\rm max}=2500$ is used for the smallest separations $d/R=0.004$ shown to obtain precise data (including the derivative).
+{In order to test these results, we semi-analytically compute the exact heat transfer between a sphere and a plate.
+This scheme, where the scattering properties of sphere and plate are expanded in cylindrical multipoles \cite{alexcode}, directly yields the complete heat transfer between the two objects as a sum over multipole-contributions (in contrast to other methods which e.g. use surface discretization).
+Here,} a maximal {multipole} order of $l_{\rm max}=2500$ is used for the smallest separations $d/R=0.004$ shown to obtain precise data (including the derivative).
 We can hence validate Eq.~\eqref{derratio} (or Eq.~\eqref{fulratio}) by finding $\beta_\omega$ in two independent ways.
 The main panel of Fig.~\ref{beta} shows $\beta_\omega$ computed by the gradient expansion for SiC, together with five values obtained by fitting of exact data to Eq.~\eqref{derratio}.
-We observe good agreement \cite{footlog}.
-The plotted frequency region is the relevant interval for SiC, with one dominant resonance around $\omega=0.6$~rad/$\mu$m, as indicated by $h^{}_{pp}(d=10nm)$ multiplied by the weight $n_\omega(T=300K)$ (dashed curve).
+We observe good agreement \footnotemark.
+The plotted frequency region is the relevant interval for SiC, with one dominant resonance around $\omega{/c}=0.6$~rad/$\mu$m, as indicated by $h_{pp}(d=10{~\mathrm{nm}})$ multiplied by the weight $n_\omega(T=300K)$ (dashed curve).
 The upper inset shows the result of Eq.~\eqref{derratio} using the fitted $\beta_\omega$ together with the exact data for three frequencies also depicted in the main plot.
 We have thus demonstrated the validity of the gradient expansion both qualitatively and quantitatively.
 The lower inset shows $\beta_\omega$ for SiO$_2$ computed by the gradient expansion.

-The total transfer $H$ follows from Eqs.~\eqref{bimonte45} and \eqref{fulratio}, where we still consider $H_{pp}(S)\propto S^{-2}$.
-For materials with $|\varepsilon|$ not too large (e.g. SiO$_2$), this regime requires $d\ll \{\lambda_{T_1},\lambda_{T_2}\}$ ($\lambda_T=\hbar c /(k_BT)$ is the thermal wavelength, $\lambda_T\approx7.6\mu$m at $300K$.
+The total transfer $Q$ follows from Eqs.~\eqref{bimonte45} and \eqref{fulratio}, where we still consider $H_{pp}(S)\propto S^{-2}$.
+For materials with $|{\epsilon}|$ not too large (e.g. SiO$_2$), this regime requires $S\ll \{\lambda_{T_1},\lambda_{T_2}\}$ ($\lambda_T=\hbar c /(k_BT)$ is the thermal wavelength, $\lambda_T\approx7.6{~\mu}$m at $300K$.
 It sets the range of wavelengths contributing to the transfer in Eq.~\eqref{bimonte45}).
 Integrating Eq.\eqref{fulratio} over frequencies $\omega$, we obtain